applied-systems-biology/J2O/README.md

 ### INPUT NODE CONFIGURATION

 If the JIPipe pipeline follows the [pipeline design constraints](#pipeline-design-constraints), this section will allow to enter the IDs of the datasets that contain the input images.
-The input field accepts single integers or a list of integers separated by commas.
+On clicking the input field, a scrollable dropdown menu will be shown that lists all available datasets according to your OMERO group.
+You can simply click a listed dataset to add it to the input field.
+You can also search for a specific dataset by typing its name into the input field.
+To remove an entry from the input field, click the ✖ next to the ID.

 ![Input node config section](./assets/images/InputNodeConfigSection.png)

 ### OUTPUT NODE CONFIGURATION

 When checking **Enable output config** in the [file selection](#file-selection), the output configuration becomes available.
-Here you can choose a pre-existing project you want to save the output dataset to and give the dataset a custom name.
+Here you can choose a pre-existing project (the same way as selecting the input dataset ID) that you want to save the generated output dataset to and give the dataset a custom name.
 The name can be entered in plain text when unchecking **Input as expression**, otherwise an [expression as described in the JIPipe documentation](https://jipipe.hki-jena.de/documentation/expressions.html) can be entered.

 ![Output node config section](./assets/images/OutputConfigSection.png)